ReportsBuild vs. Buy in 2026

 EPM platforms encapsulate decades of domain complexity: multi-scenario modeling, driver-based forecasting, dimensional hierarchies, consolidation logic, intercompany eliminations, FX handling, workflow orchestration, and audit traceability.
 These are not isolated features; they interact continuously across reporting cycles.

 Organizations that attempt to build their own planning or consolidation engines often succeed initially.
-For a period, the system works.
 The breakdown occurs as the business scales, entities multiply, reporting dimensions expand, and compliance scrutiny increases.
-The architecture that supported $50 million in revenue becomes fragile at $300 million.

 The migration to a formal EPM platform usually follows not because the company lacked engineering capability, but because sustaining financial logic at scale is an ongoing systems discipline rather than a one-time development project.